YangZhangHaveFun/yzzhan/content/post/clusterComputing.md

 - SDMX(Statistical Data Markup exchange)

 ##### SOAP/WS
-**SOAP(Simple Object Access Protocol)** is built upon Remote Procedure Call paradigm, a language independent function call that spans other system.
+**SOAP(Simple Object Access Protocol)** is built upon Remote Procedure Call paradigm, a language independent function call that spans another system.

 SOAP/WS is a stack of protocols that covers every aspect of using a remote service, from service discovery, to service description, to the actual request/response.